ToolShedTested

 1. EGO Power+ LB6504 -- Best Overall

-The EGO LB6504 is the blower I would hand to most homeowners and tell them to stop looking.
+The EGO LB6504 is the best fit for most homeowners in this test group.
 At 650 CFM and 200 MPH, it outperforms a lot of gas handhelds, and the 56V platform means you are getting real sustained power rather than the brief burst performance you see from lower-voltage tools marketed with inflated CFM numbers.

 In the dry-leaf test it was the fastest tool in the group at clearing a full driveway.
 In the wet-leaf session it was even more impressive -- the turbo boost mode stacks enough airflow to break compacted mats and move them in a single pass, which is genuinely useful in spring when leaves have been sitting since November.

-If you already own EGO outdoor tools -- and if you followed my battery lawn mower recommendation, you do -- the LB6504 runs on the same 56V platform.
+If you already own EGO outdoor tools, the LB6504 runs on the same 56V platform.
 A 5Ah battery you already own gives you roughly 45 minutes of runtime in standard mode.
 The turbo draws more, but for most cleanup sessions you will not need to charge mid-job.

 Weight is 7.4 lbs with the 2.5Ah battery.
 That is not feather-light, but it is manageable for an extended session and the balance is good -- EGO has the tube angle right so you are not fighting the tool.